 Professional Services with a potential cost of less than \$40,000 require a written agreement e.g., clearly defined audits, engineering or architectural services for renovations or non-capital projects, heating systems, artwork, video films, instructors, design services.
-These contracts will be processed by the department after consultation with the Dean of Administration.
+These contracts will be processed by the department after consultation with the Vice President for Administrative Services.